xuhcc/beancount-cryptoassets/README.md

 ## Token Sets

 This source uses undocumented [Token Sets](https://www.tokensets.com/) API which provides only USD prices.
+Historical prices are available only for the last week.

-Source string format is `<quote-currency>:beancount_cryptoassets.tokensets/<base-currency>:USD`.
+Source string format is `USD:beancount_cryptoassets.tokensets/<base-currency>:USD`.

 ## Examples